eleonorakuteva/python-console-scripts/README.md

 # python-console-scripts
 ***A collection of small Python scripts and console-based exercises for practice and learning.***

+## 🐍 eight_queens_problem.py
+The Eight Queens Problem is a classic puzzle challenging you to place eight chess queens on an 8x8 chessboard so that no two queens threaten each other (same row, column, or diagonal).
+This Python script solves this problem and finds all perspective possibilities recursively.
+#### 🔎 Includes:
+🔹 Knowledge of recursion
+🔹 Knowledge backtracking
+🔹 Pre-actions and post-actions in recursion
+🔹 Conditions and loops
+🔹 String formatting
+🔹 Custom function

+---

 ## 🐍 vectors_recursion_tree.py
 This Python script generate all n-bit vectors of 0 and 1 in lexicographic order.
 #### 🔎 Includes: